California Division, United Daughters of the Confederacy awarded five renewed scholarships for the 2021/2022 term

-Applicants must be endorsed by a California Chapter President and Second Vice President, the California Division President and Division Second Vice President.
+Applicants must be sponsored and endorsed by a California Chapter President and Chapter 2nd Vice President before submitting to the Division 2nd Vice President.

 An applicant must have a minimum cumulative 3.0 out of a 4.0 grade point average (GPA) in high school or college.
-GED plus recent SAT/ACT scores will be accepted without a GPA if the applicant is not a high school graduate.
+A GED score coupled with a recent SAT/ACT score will be accepted without a GPA if the applicant is not a high school graduate.

-Applicants must attend an accredited college or university in the United States for awards given by the General (national) Organization and attend a CALIFORNIA accredited college or university to qualify for a California Division award.
+Applicants may attend any accredited college or university in the United States for awards given by the General (national) Organization but must attend a CALIFORNIA accredited college or university to qualify for a California Division award.
 Chapters may also have requirements pertaining to a specific college or university attendance.
 You may apply for awards at any and all levels you are qualified for.
-Each Chapter creates its own requirements for their chapter level awards.

-If you are attending ANY CAMPUS of the University of California, please indicate this when you contact us.
+If you are attend, or plan to attend, ANY CAMPUS of the University of California, please indicate this when initially you contact us.
 Several Division and Chapter scholarships for the University of CA are handled separately, as they are awarded in conjunction with a specific school and its timeline.